chineduezebuiroh/realestate-intel/docs/C1_Regime_Philosophy/c13_transition_philosophy_v1.md

 The same coordinate and classification framework should be used for both current and forecasted regimes.

 No separate forecast regime framework should exist.

+Forecasted regime movement should be interpreted as the expected direction implied by forecasted conditions, not as a deterministic path.

 ---